yamsgithub/modular_deep_learning/README.md

    `source mnn/bin/activate` on **Linux/Mac**

-RUNNING JUPYTER NOTEBOOK
+RUNNING JUPYTER NOTEBOOK for WORKSHOP EXPERIMENTS
 ------------------------

-1. Go to the notebooks directory
+1. Go to the xai_neurips_2021/notebooks folder

+   `cd xai_neurips_2021/notebooks`

 2. Run jupyter notebook (the mnn env is already loaded in the ipykernel) to access all the notebooks: